-It is designed to be used through Apple Pay, the tech giant's mobile wallet platform that allows you to save debit and credit card information for use without the physical cards (where Apple Pay is accepted).
+But, what is the Apple Card?
+In short, it's a credit card designed for use with Apple Pay, the tech giant's mobile wallet platform that allows you to save debit and credit card information for use without the physical cards (where Apple Pay is accepted).

 To sweeten the deal:

 Apple Card offers a rewards program and little to no fees.

 It also boasts strong security features that aim to provide more peace-of-mind when using the card to pay for purchases.

 While the Apple Card may appear to be the credit card of the future, it may not be the best fit for you — especially if you're focused on earning the maximum rewards.

 We review the Apple Card and its features to see if it is worth your consideration.